microsoft/vscode-docs/docs/python/debugging.md

 ### `python`

-Full path that points to the Python interpreter to be used for debugging.
+The full path that points to the Python interpreter to be used for debugging.

 If not specified, this setting defaults to the interpreter identified in the `python.pythonPath` setting, which is equivalent to using the value `${config:python.pythonPath}`.
 To use a different interpreter, specify its path instead in the `python` property of a debug configuration.